Cost of Living in Honduras

 We asked people how much they someone comfortably live on in Honduras, they wrote:

 "The cost of living in Honduras is generally considered to be quite affordable.
 Basic necessities such as food, transportation, and housing are relatively inexpensive compared to other countries in the region.
 Prices for consumer goods and services are also lower than in many other countries, making it a great place to live for those on a budget.
-Additionally, the cost of entertainment and leisure activities is quite low, making it a great place to enjoy a variety of activities without breaking the bank," remarked one in Honduras.
+Additionally, the cost of entertainment and leisure activities is quite low, making it a great place to enjoy a variety of activities without breaking the bank," remarked one expat in Honduras.

 Will I save money living in Honduras?

 "Living in Honduras can be significantly cheaper than living in the United States.
 The cost of living in Honduras is generally lower than in the United States, with basic necessities such as food, housing, and transportation costing much less.
 Additionally, the cost of entertainment and leisure activities is also much lower in Honduras than in the United States.
-As a result, many people who move to Honduras from the United States find that they are able to save a significant amount of money," explained one expat living in Honduras.
+As a result, many people who move to Honduras from the United States find that they are able to save a significant amount of money," said one person in Honduras.

 What is the average cost of housing in Honduras?